 The Configuration Backup & Restore page is where you can generate an IWSVA configuration file for backup.
-Also from this page, the configuration and policy information for the following Trend Micro products can be migrated to IWSVA:
+Also from this page, the configuration and policy information for the following Trend Micro products can be migrated to IWSVA 6.0:

-- IWSVA 6.0 - IWSVA 6.0 SP1
+- IWSVA 5.6 - IWSVA 6.0

-Those using versions IWSVA 3.1, IWSVA 5.0, IWSVA 5.1, IWSVA 5.1 SP1, IWSVA 5.5, or IWSVA 5.6 should deploy the latest patches and upgrade to version IWSVA 6.0, then do the migration to 6.0 SP1.
-Otherwise, you cannot import the configuration to 6.0 SP1.
+Note: Those using versions IWSVA 3.1, IWSVA 5.0, IWSVA 5.1, IWSVA 5.1 SP1, or IWSVA 5.5 must upgrade to version IWSVA 5.6, then do the migration to 6.0.
+Otherwise, you cannot import the configuration to 6.0.